ArcNLET-Py/ArcNLET-Py/docs/UserManual/lakeshoeexample.rst

 this example is the nitrogen load due for OSTDS for waterbodies in the Lakeshore neighborhood of Jacksonville, Florida.
 The data in this tutorial is provided as part of the “lakeshore_example” package, which can be downloaded from the GitHub website.
-See section 5.3.3 for details.
 The basic workflow in a typical modeling run is as follows:

 1. Prepare input data.